Services in Tarvantovaara Wilderness Area

 - Hiking without Littering

-- There is a dry toilet at each open wilderness hut.
+- There are dry toilets at all the open wilderness huts.

 Open Wilderness Huts